 Team Forms

-Last updated: February 22, 2026
+Last updated: May 14, 2026

 Team Forms allow tournament organizers to create custom forms that teams must complete.
 Use them to collect any information you need from participating teams -- meal planning, accommodation requests, emergency contacts, tournament agreements, and more.

-Real-World Example: Managing Meals and Accommodation
+Real-World Example: Managing Meals and Accommodation#

 A common use case is collecting meal and accommodation information from teams.
 Instead of managing this through emails or spreadsheets, you can create dedicated forms that team managers fill out directly in their Team Panel.
 The responses are collected in a table that you can view and export as CSV.